Vegas: Warriors would be favored over 72-10 Bulls team

 The 1995-96 Bulls went 46-33-1 against the spread during the regular season.
 (Two games had no line, according to game archives at sports betting website Covers.com.)
 The Warriors went 40-39-3 against the spread during the 2016-17 regular season.

-Golden State has been a favorite in every postseason game this season and opened at Westgate as a 2-point favorite for Game 3 at Cleveland.
-That line has already been bet up to -3.
+Golden State was a favorite in every postseason game and opened at Westgate as a -200 favorite to repeat next season.